tzenderman/mcp-cin7-core/README.md

 ### Testing with MCP Inspector (Recommended)

-The MCP Streamable HTTP transport requires session management, which makes simple curl testing complex.
-We recommend using the **MCP Inspector** or **Claude Desktop** for testing.
+The MCP Streamable HTTP transport requires session management and OAuth authentication.
+We recommend using the **MCP Inspector** for local testing.

 **Quick test with curl (health check only):**
 ```bash